My Living Doll: Series background

-The series starred Bob Cummings as Dr. Bob McDonald, a psychiatrist.
-His friend Dr. Carl Miller (Henry Beckman), a scientist with the U.S. Air Force being transferred to Pakistan, shows Bob his latest invention: a lifelike android in the form of a sexy, Amazonian female, AF 709.
-Miller gives the prototype robot, also called Rhoda (Julie Newmar), to Bob.
-Bob is initially reluctant, but soon becomes intrigued by the experiment of educating this sophisticated but naive robot.
-The series' episodes center around Rhoda's attempts to learn how human society works, and Bob's attempts to teach Rhoda how to be "the perfect woman", which he defines as one who "does what she's told" and "doesn't talk back."
-He also strives to keep her identity secret by saying that she is Carl's niece.
+U.S. Air Force psychiatrist Dr. Bob McDonald discovers his colleague, scientist Dr. Carl Miller, has built a prototype android as part of a top-secret research project when the lifelike android — a sexy, Amazonian female termed AF-709 — wanders from Miller's lab.
+Because McDonald is the only one with knowledge of the android, Miller entrusts him with the robot when he is suddenly transferred to Pakistan on assignment for a few months.
+Bob is initially reluctant, but soon sees the android as an opportunity to create what he defines as "the perfect woman:" one who "does what she's told" and "doesn't talk back."

-Rhoda also begins showing (or at least emulating) rudimentary emotions as the series progresses.
+Under the guise that the android is Miller's niece Rhoda, Bob attempts to educate Rhoda to be "the perfect woman" while she attempts to learn how human society works.
+Bob strives to keep her identity a secret, especially from his sister Irene — who moves in with the two as a chaperone — and his friend and colleague Peter Robinson, who fancies himself a "ladies' man" and chases after Rhoda.
+As the series develops, Rhoda begins showing (or at least emulating) rudimentary emotions as the series progresses.
 For example, in the episode "The Kleptomaniac", she displays a childlike, playful attitude.
 At one point McDonald notices this and utters, "What a goofy robot!", to which Rhoda replies, beaming, "The goofiest!"
 At the conclusion of this episode, Rhoda giggles without prompting after pulling a plot-resolving prank on another character.
 Another episode, "The Pool Shark", has Rhoda displaying apparent enjoyment in playing pool.
-The series does not explore whether these are truly learned behaviors or the result of programming, or if, in the fantasy context of the series, Rhoda is truly learning human emotion.
+The series does not explore whether these are truly learned behaviors or the result of programming, or if, within the fantasy context of the series, Rhoda is truly learning human emotion.